claypotfrog/GNTSP/database/readme.md

 This is the database in sqlite 3.0 format as well as an sql dump of the entire database if you wish to create it in some other format.
+There is also the "updates.sql" file which is how we will update the database during updates so that we don't clobber any changes that users have made to their database.